Pursue a career in corrections

 Continue your education at spc

-SPC's Corrections Academy courses prepare you for the Florida Department of Law Enforcement State Certification Examination and transfer to our Associate in Science in Criminal Justice Technology.
+SPC's Corrections Academy courses prepare you for the Florida Department of Law Enforcement State Certification Examination and transfer to our Associate in Science in Public Safety.
 The A.S. degree transfers to our Bachelor of Applied Science in Public Safety Administration.

 Public Safety Advanced Training